 - Establish annual post-deployment assessment cadence

-- Day 1-3: Run an AI inventory session.
-Pull every tool from expense systems, IT asset registers, and engineering wikis.
+Pull every AI tool from expense systems, IT asset registers, and engineering wikis.
 Flag anything used in hiring, lending, healthcare triage, housing decisions, benefits eligibility, or access to essential services.
+Use the AI inventory process to capture tool name, vendor, data it touches, and who uses it.

-- Before June 30: Publish the transparency statement.
-Stand up the human review mechanism.
+Publish the transparency statement to your website.
+Stand up the human review mechanism and document that it is operational.
 Run one end-to-end test of the human review process and document it.
+This is your compliance evidence.

-- Ongoing: Schedule annual post-deployment assessments for each high-risk AI.
+Schedule annual post-deployment assessments for each high-risk AI.
 Assign a named owner for each.
+If you discover algorithmic discrimination at any point, the 90-day AG disclosure clock starts on discovery — not when the AG discovers it.

 Frequently Asked Questions